chatwoot/docs/docs/user-guide/add-inbox-settings.md

 You can add an inbox to your account in any of the 3 ways described below.

-**I. Through your Welcome/onboarding screen**
+### I. Through your Welcome/onboarding screen

 You’ll see the option to connect your inboxes on the onboarding screen.

-Click on 'Click here to create an inbox', as shown in the screenshot below.
+Click on `Click here to create an inbox`, as shown in the screenshot below.

 <div align="center">